Work experience at the Cavendish Laboratory is not available in research groups.

 Why do we not offer research placements?

-Having a part-time job or doing some general work experience (shop, café, library, workshop, garage, …), if approached in the right way, is really valuable to gaining skills such as how to work in a team, working with people, communication, organisation, self-motivation.
+Having a part-time job or doing some general work experience (shop, café, library, workshop, garage, …), is really valuable experience for gaining skills such as how to work in a team, working with people, communication, organisation, self-motivation.

-However, there are many misconceptions about work experience at somewhere like the Cavendish Laboratory and students aspiring to STEM at university feel under pressure to do work experience.
-I have been involved in admissions at Cambridge for a number of years and want to reassure students that work experience is really not necessary, super-curricular activities like summer schools, competitions, after-school clubs, Isaac Physics are better.
+There are many misconceptions about a week or two of work experience at somewhere like the Cavendish Laboratory and students aspiring to STEM at university feel under pressure to do this sort of work experience.
+I have been involved in admissions at Cambridge for a number of years and want to reassure students that finding a work experience placement such as this is really not necessary, super-curricular activities where you can actively engage in academic content at an appropriate level like summer schools, competitions, after-school clubs, Isaac Science are better.

-Cavendish Outreach offers many different programmes for students aged 11-19 which are tailored to their age and experience and look more impressive in a personal statement than work experience.
-For example, if students instead spend a week solving level 4 and 5 Isaac Physics problems they would be far better placed for university interviews and applications than a week of work experience.
+Cavendish Outreach offers many different programmes for students aged 11-19 which are tailored to their age and experience and combined with this University of Cambridge advice about personal statements can help to enhance a UCAS application.
+For example, if students instead spend a week solving stretching problems on Isaac Science they would be far better placed for university interviews and applications than a week of work experience / shadowing.

-Our outreach events mean that we can give opportunities to many thousands of students rather than just a handful (which is the case for work experience).
-Arranging just 15 places of work experience is organisationally more intensive than arranging 3 days of Physics at Work for 2200 students.
+In addition to Isaac Science the Cavendish's own outreach events offer opportunities and experiences to many thousands of students rather than just a handful (which is the case for work experience).

-I hope that we will see you soon at one of our future events.
+I hope that we will see you soon on one of our Isaac events or programmes or outreach events

-Dr Lisa Jardine-Wright, Director of Studies (Physics), Churchill College and Director of Isaac Physics
+Prof. Lisa Jardine-Wright OBE, Director of Studies (Physics), Churchill College and Director of Isaac Physics & STEM Smart